rikosintie/DevNetAssoc/README.md

 As you move along your NetDevOps journey this will be a good resource.

-The packet Pushers network also has a [Heavy networking podcast](https://packetpushers.net/podcast/heavy-networking/) that is worth listening to.
+The Packet Pushers network also has a [Heavy networking podcast](https://packetpushers.net/podcast/heavy-networking/) that is worth listening to.
+There is a menu on the top right "Listen" that lists all of the Packet Pusher podcasts.

 This is from Greg Ferro of the Packet Pushers podcasting network.
 I think it really applies to studying for the DevNet Associate exam.